TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

    Spaces between the wrap-parts and the divider ("|") are trimmed off from each part of the wrap.

+   If you want to use more sophisticated data functions, then you should use `stdWrap.dataWrap` instead of `wrap`.

 :aspect:`Example:`
    This will cause the value to be wrapped in a p-tag coloring the